swipswaps/objectiv-analytics/bach/docs/source/feature_engineering.rst

     features_unstacked.materialize().describe().head()

-We have 256 users, looking at the mean, some sections seem to be used a lot more than others.
+Looking at the mean, some sections seem to be used a lot more than others.
 Also the max number of clicks seems quite different per root section.
 This information can be used to drop some of the variables from our data set or the use scaling or outlier detection.
 We will plot histograms for the